nemonik/Intellect/README.md

 ## Contribution

 The source code is available under the BSD 4-clause license.
 If you have ideas, code, bug reports, or fixes you would like to contribute please do so.

 Bugs and feature requests can be filed at [Github](http://github.com/nemonik/Intellect).

 # Background

-The language and rule engine form a "production rule system", where computer algorithms are used to provide some form of artificial intelligence, which consists primarily of a set of rules about behavior.
-For the platform in the Innovation Program, the network defender uses the DSL to confer policy, how the platform is to respond to network events mounted over covert network channels, but there are no direct ties written into the language nor the rule engine to cyber-security and thus the system in its entirety can be more broadly used in other domains.

 Many production rule system implementations have been open-sourced, such as JBoss Drools, Rools, Jess, Lisa, et cetera.
 If you're familiar with the